norbix/norbix.dev/content/posts/design-patterns/index.md

 1. 🧱 Builder

    Separates the construction of a complex object from its representation.

+   Not all objects are created equal:

+   - ✅ Some are simple and can be created with a single constructor call
+   - ⚠️ Others require **a lot of ceremony** to set up
+   - 🧩 Factory functions with **10+ parameters** become hard to use and maintain

+   When you want more flexibility and readability, use the **Builder pattern**.

+   - 🛠️ A **Builder** is a separate component used to construct an object step-by-step
+   - 🔄 It exposes a **fluent API** — each method returns the receiver (`*Builder`) to enable chaining
+   - 🧠 In advanced designs, **different builders** can operate on **different facets** of the same object

+   Here's an example:

     ```go
     package builder